Professional Bull Riders: Heroes and Legends: Ty Murray Top Hand Award

 First awarded in 2018 to Trevor Brazile, Lewis Feild, and Tom Ferguson, the Ty Murray Top Hand Award, is awarded to a rodeo athlete who is not eligible for the Ring of Honor Award.
 The award connects the PBR with its traditional past.
 Athletes are chosen who represent strong values and character who have made a significant mark on the sport.
-The award is named after 9 time Professional Rodeo Cowboys Association (PRCA) World Champion and Ring of Honor awardee Ty Murray, a co-founder of the PBR and current television commentator.
+The award is named after 9-time Professional Rodeo Cowboys Association (PRCA) World Champion and Ring of Honor inductee Ty Murray, a co-founder of the PBR.